The Jeanette Lipman Children's Defense Clinic

 - As defense counsel in youth delinquency or Child In Need of Services (CHINS) cases.

-- As pro bono counsel in special immigrant juvenile status (SIJS) and custody cases.
+- As pro bono counsel in custody cases.

 - As counsel for guardians in exceptional education cases.